Distracted Driving: Interruptions Behind the Wheel Are Endangering Lives

-At Bertoldo, Baker, Carter & Smith, our Las Vegas auto accident attorneys could not agree more.
+At Bertoldo, Baker, Carter & Smith, our Las Vegas car accident attorneys could not agree more.
 Our law firm represents the victims of these senseless accidents, witnessing the pain and suffering injured individuals and families endure from these crashes.

 According to the Nevada Department of Public Safety, our residents are not immune to traffic accident injuries and fatalities, even though we have a cellphone ban law in place.